akkiirah/TitlelessWindows/README.md

 - Download the ZIP file and unpack its contents to a location of your choice, preferably somewhere with a short path.
 - Open the `DeleteTitlebar.bat` file with the text editor of your choice and change `C:\Users\akkiirah\.glaze-wm\scripts\Deletetitle bar.ps1` to the path where you unpacked the files.

+> This current version disables Window borders to perfectly cut the title bar.
+> If you want to have a border in exchange for an about 2-3px thick title bar,
+> open the ps1 file in any texteditor and change `$styleToRemove = 0x00C00000 -bor 0x00040000` to `$styleToRemove = 0x00C00000`
+> Save the file and continue.

 -----

 ### How to use:
+- Rightclick the Bat file and create a shortcut.
+- Rightclick that shortcut, go to Properties.
+- Under the “Shortcut” tab, change the “Run” dropdown to “Minimized".
+This will ensure that no cmd prompt will show up.
 - You can now simply run the `DeleteTitlebar.bat` file, which will remove all standard Windows 11 title bars.
 If you wish to have a shortcut to this batch file in your Start menu, create a shortcut and place it inside a folder that you can access through the Start menu.
 This way, you can pin a batch file to the Start menu.